 Various definitions of a Disciple Making Movement (DMM) are used in the world of global evangelism.
-The unfamiliar can easily be confused by the terms.
-CPMs, DMMs, DBS, T4T…there is a lot of terminology and jargon that is thrown around!
-For our purposes, we try to keep things pretty simple.
+The unfamiliar can easily be confused by the terms; CPMs, DMMs, DBS, T4T.
+There is a lot of terminology and jargon that is thrown around!
+Let’s try to keep things simple.

 The terms Disciple Making Movement (DMM) and Church Planting Movement (CPM) are basically interchangeable.
-Some would say that a DMM emphasizes disciples making disciples while a CPM emphasizes church planting churches.
+Some would say that a DMM emphasizes disciples making disciples, while a CPM emphasizes church-planting churches.
 For common purposes, however, the concepts are basically the same.
-If you have disciples making disciples, you generally will also have some kind of discipleship groups multiplying as well.
+If you have disciples making disciples, you generally will also have some kind of discipleship groups multiplying and becoming house churches as well.

 4 Important Characteristics of A DMM